The weather is fair and it’s time to get busy outdoors, or more specifically, get busy planting your garden.

 1. Soil Preparation

-Prepare the soil for the cucumbers in advance by mixing compost or aged manure to a depth of 6-8 inches.
+Prepare the soil in advance by mixing compost or aged manure to a depth of 6-8 inches.

 If the soil is too dense and doesn’t drain well, you can add peat with the compost or manure.